-Provide assurance on the accuracy and authenticity of details found in financial reports, in accordance with statutory requirements.
+Assure the accuracy and authenticity of details found in financial reports per statutory requirements.

-Note: Generally, accounting is suitable for people who are highly organised and are good with numbers.
+Note: Generally, accounting is suitable for highly organised people who are good with numbers.
 Since accountants have to interact and deal with a lot of people, they must be able to communicate clearly and connect with others.

-A bachelor's degree consists of three-year courses available to anyone above 17 years of age who have finished year 12 with an appropriate UAI (Universities Admission Index).
+A bachelor's degree consists of three-year courses available to anyone above 17 years old who finished year 12 with an appropriate UAI (Universities Admission Index).

 Here are a few educational requirements you need to fulfil to become an accountant in Australia:

-4. Steps you Need to Take to Become an Accountant in Australia
+4. Pathways To Become an Accountant In Australia

-To become an accountant in Australia, the very first step you must take is to get to know the profession, familiarise yourself with the industry, and gain more information about what you will be doing in the role.
+To become an accountant in Australia, you must know the profession, familiarise yourself with the industry, and gain more information about what you will be doing in the role.

-If you are not yet prepared to pursue a bachelor’s degree in accounting, you can take the following paths:
+If you are not ready yet to pursue a bachelor's degree in accounting, you can take the following paths:

 The Certificate IV in Accounting will allow you to apply fundamental accounting principles to your role as an accountant.
-This further helps you prepare financial reports, high-level budgets, and monitor ledgers.
+This further helps you prepare financial reports and high-level budgets and monitor ledgers.

 You can also learn how to perform activities related to business activity statements and even learn different other transferable skills like preparing business presentations and documents and maintaining a payroll system.

-All in all, this qualification will prepare you for the role of Accounting Support Officer or a Bookkeeper and is an excellent first step to become an accountant in Australia.
+This qualification will prepare you for the role of Accounting Support Officer or a Bookkeeper and is an excellent first step to becoming an accountant in Australia.

-The Certificate IV in Bookkeeping qualification is mainly designed to provide you with a strong foundation of knowledge in basic business financials and financial record keeping.
-This qualification is best for those looking to start up their own small business and enter an accounting profession.
+The Certificate IV in Bookkeeping qualification provides you with a strong foundation of knowledge in fundamental business financials and financial record keeping.
+This qualification is best for those looking to start a small business and enter an accounting profession.

 Under this qualification, courses primarily focus on preparing interim reports and financial statements, payroll and accounting systems, and ensuring that you use the best practices relevant to bookkeeping methods.

-The diploma accounting courses are way more advanced and comprehensive than the Certificate IV level courses.
-Through such courses, you will gain higher-level skills, learn how to provide information related to financial or business performance, manage budgets, prepare tax documents, and financial forecasts.
+The diploma of accounting courses is way more advanced and comprehensive than the Certificate IV level courses.
+You will gain higher-level skills, learn how to provide financial or business performance information, manage budgets, and prepare tax documents and financial forecasts.

-Diploma of Accounting is an excellent step towards having a successful accounting career.
-It will offer you the right qualifications needed to undertake a supervisory role in the finance sector or become an assistant accountant.
+A Diploma in Accounting is an excellent step towards having a successful accounting career.
+It will offer you the right qualifications to undertake a supervisory role in the finance sector or become an assistant accountant.

-As an accountant, you will get to work in diverse environments, including retail outlets, accountancy firms, finance companies, sporting organisations, real estate firms, government organisations, taxation consultancies, banks and building societies, and community service organisations.
+You will work in diverse environments as an accountant, including retail outlets, accountancy firms, finance companies, sporting organisations, real estate firms, government organisations, taxation consultancies, banks and building societies, and community service organisations.

-Most often, accountants are self-employed, or they work in partnership with other accountants.
+Most often, accountants are self-employed or work in partnership with other accountants.
 Here are a few accounting roles that you can consider:

-You can even work in-house as a CFO (Chief Financial Officer) for a large organisation.
-Working as a CFO, will enable you to dig deeper into the organisation’s accounts and make everyday decisions that will positively impact the bottom line.
+You can work in-house as a large organisation's CFO (Chief Financial Officer).
+Working as a CFO will enable you to dig deeper into the organisation's accounts and make everyday decisions that will positively impact the bottom line.

-Furthermore, you can go for compliance and auditor roles, which will allow you to gain a technical understanding of the legislation to make certain that other firms are fully compliant.
-To be successful in these roles, you need great attention to detail and be able to understand the business quickly.
+Furthermore, you can go for compliance and auditor roles, which will allow you to gain a technical understanding of the legislation to ensure that other firms are fully compliant.
+You need great attention to detail and quick business knowledge to succeed in these roles.

 After you have been in the industry for a while, you can choose an advisory role as an accounting career path in Australia.
 It will enable you to learn what businesses do and how they expand, further allowing you to provide advice on the same subject.

-There are other opportunities that you can grab like stockbroking, banking, management consulting, and more — the possibilities are simply endless.
+You can grab other opportunities, like stockbroking, banking, management consulting, and more — endless possibilities.
 All in all, accountancy provides high job security and several employment prospects.

 Accountants have a diverse and complex role to play and thus need a broad range of skills to perform their everyday duties.
 Here are a few skills required to become a successful accountant in Australia:

-For most accounting jobs, you need to have a bachelor’s degree, which generally takes around four years to complete.
-Once you are a graduate, you can directly apply for entry-level positions, such as tax staff, staff accountant, or junior internal auditor.
+For most accounting jobs, you need a bachelor's degree, which generally takes around four years to complete.
+Once you graduate, you can directly apply for entry-level positions, such as tax staff, staff accountant, or junior internal auditor.

-Once you have completed the CPA Program and gained enough experience within six years, you can advance to senior roles in your field of specialization, and then move on to managerial positions.
+Once you have completed the CPA Program with enough experience within six years, you can advance to senior roles in your specialisation and then move on to managerial positions.

 In Australia, an accountant earns an average salary of around AUD 90,000.
-The maximum average accountant salary in Australia can reach up to AUD 100,000, and the minimum average accountant salary falls under AUD 80,000.
-Accountancy may not be ranked as the highest-paid job in the industry, but it surely pays well.
+The average accountant salary in Australia can reach AUD 100,000, and the minimum average accountant salary falls under AUD 80,000.
+Accountancy may not be the highest-paid job in the industry, but it pays well.

 Being a well-paid career choice, most accountants in Australia are never out of work.
 With a 16% increase in accounting positions from 2015 to 2020, the job market for accountants in Australia is growing way above the average rate.

 Now that you know everything about becoming an accountant in Australia, you are ready to explore a career in Accounting.
-Whether you are new to the field or keen to discover new opportunities, getting an education is a strong place to start.
+Education is a solid place to start, whether new to the field or keen to discover new opportunities.

 Useful Links to Explore: